-The primary outlets for the vegetables and herbs grown in the hoop house are the campus dining service, the Lamoni Farmer’s Market and the local Hy-Vee grocery store.
+The primary outlets for the produce grown in the hoop house are the members of our Community Supported Agriculture (CSA), campus dining service and Lamoni food pantry.
 This year’s harvest consisted mostly of heirloom tomatoes, bell peppers, cucumbers, rosemary, thyme, cilantro and basil.
 While the hoop house cannot rightfully offer organically certified produce, it is a chemical-free operation.

 More about the hoop house:

 The location of the 20' x 80' structure was carefully chosen to ensure that the vegetables in the hoop house garden will grow under ideal conditions by receiving optimum sun exposure and enough ventilation from the open-air flow.